 Repositories of information, like your email inbox, are private and separate.
 What you see and do is completely isolated from anyone else and what they see or do in their inbox.
 To maximize transparency, remove these silos and keep information flowing through your firm.

 Explore modern team collaboration tools like Slack and Karbon, that keep an open and active dialogue.
-Instead of information silos, communicate in public channels, and have a single system to work together, where emails and tasks can be assigned to whoever is best for the job, not stuck in your own individual inboxes.
+Instead of information silos, communicate in public channels, and use a single system to work together, where emails and tasks can be assigned to whoever is best for the job, not stuck in your own individual inboxes.

 Keep a record of all external and internal communications relating to clients and jobs.
 Foster an environment where people do not share information internally via email, but use one of the above tools for all internal dialog and tracking of external communication.